Elxsi: Hardware

-The machine was a mini-supercomputer: a category of computers that was larger than a VAX 11/780 and smaller than a mainframe.
+The machine was a superminicomputer: a category of computers that was larger than a VAX 11/780 and smaller than a mainframe.
 This market segment disappeared as high-end microprocessor-based systems became more powerful.

 The architecture was unusual, especially for its day.
 The system bus connected as many as 12 CPUs and I/O processors.
 Each CPU was built from three large boards of ECL gate arrays.
 Key elements of its instruction set architecture were: